dojoVader-dev/Diary/README.md

 ##Features not yet Implemented
 ####Comments
-* Adding of Comments
+* Adding of Comments - Done
-* Display of Comments on Notes
+* Display of Comments on Notes - Done

 #### Diary Coverpage
-* Using of Image as cover page for post
+* Using of Image as cover page for post -

 ####Category
 * Sub-Categories

 ##Screenshots